scikit-hep/awkward/docs-sphinx/user-guide/what-is-an-awkward-array.md

 ])
 ```

-Each list can contain missing values:
+Each dimension can contain missing values:

 ```{code-cell} ipython3
 ak.Array([